-- From the sixth school day (not cumulative) of a fixed period exclusion the school must provide suitable full-time education.
-This will continue until the end of the exclusion. - A re-integration interview must be arranged following any fixed period exclusion of a primary-aged pupil and following a fixed period exclusion of 6 days or more for all pupils;
+- From the sixth school day (not cumulative) of a suspension the school must provide suitable full-time education.
+This will continue until the end of the suspension. - A re-integration meeting must be arranged following a suspension of any duration to ensure the pupil understands the school's behaviour expectations and conduct expected of its pupils.

-Exclusion of 5 days or less
+Suspension of 5 days or less

-- Unless the exclusion will result in the pupil missing a public examination, the headteacher is only required to report such exclusions to the governors once a term; - Governors do not need to meet to consider the exclusion, unless the parent wishes to make representations; - If representations are received, the governors must consider them but cannot direct reinstatement; - The governing body should respond promptly to any request from the parent; - Update pupil's information on INTEGRIS.
-Copy of exclusion letter to parent placed on pupil's file.
+- Unless the suspension will result in the pupil missing a public examination, the headteacher is only required to report such suspensions to the governors once a term; - Governors do not need to meet to consider the suspension, unless the parent wishes to make representations; - If representations are received, the governors must consider them but cannot direct reinstatement; - The governing body should respond promptly to any request from the parent; - Update pupil's information on Integris.
+A copy of the suspension letter to the parent/carer is placed on pupil's file.

-Exclusion of 6 - 15 days (or cumulative)
+Suspension of 6 - 15 days (or cumulative)

-- The governors do not need to meet, unless the parent wishes to make representations; - The governors must meet to consider any such representations within the legal time frame of receiving notice of the exclusion but, again, should respond promptly to any request from the parent; - The governors can uphold or overturn the exclusion but cannot increase its length; - Update INTEGRIS.
-Copy of exclusion letter to parents should be being placed upon the pupil's school records.
+- If a pupil is suspended for 6 days or more, a suitable full-time education alternative will be offered e.g. online sessions with suitable staff members (such as the pupil's teacher, a senior leader, or Teaching Assistant). - The governors do not need to meet, unless the parent wishes to make representations; - The governors must meet to consider any such representations within the legal time frame of receiving notice of the suspension but, again, should respond promptly to any request from the parent; - The governors can uphold or overturn the suspension but cannot increase its length; - Update INTEGRIS.
+Copy of the suspension letter to parents should be being placed upon the pupil's school records.

-Exclusion of 16 - 45 days (or cumulative) or Permanent Exclusion
+Suspension of 16 - 45 days (or cumulative) or Permanent Exclusion

 The school considers permanent exclusion to be a very serious step and the headteacher will need to investigate the incident thoroughly before this decision is made.
-As with fixed term exclusion, permanent exclusion will follow a range of strategies set out by the school and detailed in the Behaviour Policy and will be seen as a last resort, or it will be in response to a very serious breach to school rules and policies such as:
+As with suspensions, permanent exclusion will follow a range of strategies set out by the school and detailed in the Behaviour Policy and will be seen as a last resort, or it will be in response to a very serious breach to school rules and policies such as: